STAPM/tobalcepi/README.md

 interaction between the disease risks that stem from tobacco and alcohol consumption.

-> The disease lists and risk functions in this package are all collated
+> The disease lists and risk functions in this package all have
-> from published sources, which we have referenced.
-They are under
+> published sources, which we have referenced.
+In order to obtain
-> continual review.
+> mathematical descriptions of the risk functions for use in modelling,
+> we needed to contact some authors to ask for addition information.

 This work builds on the [disease lists and risk functions collated during the process of developing the Sheffield Alcohol Policy